SunnyChingSun/recipe-health-analysis/README.md

 ### Bivariate Analysis
+#### Box Plot: Rating by Label Type
 The following boxplot shows how the presence of health-related labels affects user ratings.
-While labeled recipes have slightly lower median ratings, the difference is small.
+Recipes labeled as "free_of_something" have slightly **lower median ratings**, but the overall distribution overlaps heavily with unlabeled recipes.
+This suggests that health labels do **not strongly affect ratings**, although there may be subtle biases in perception or recipe complexity.

 <iframe
   src="assets/rating_by_label_boxplot.html"